-The Federal Contract Services team is responsible for the review and approval of sponsored research proposals to federal agencies or organizations where if awarded, the prime source of funding is a Federal Contract.
+The Federal Contract Services team is responsible for the review and approval of sponsored research proposals to federal agencies or organizations when the prime source of funding is or will be a federal contract.
 The preparation of a well-organized, thoroughly reviewed proposal is critical in the successful submission of an application for funding.
-When a proposal for a Federal Contract award is submitted, the process is very similar to the process for submitting a proposal for a grant or a cooperative agreement.
+When a proposal for a federal contract award is submitted, the process is very similar to the process for submitting a proposal for a grant or a cooperative agreement.

 Important Notes Regarding Federal Contract Proposal Submissions

-- Proposals are not "officially" received in the Office of Research (OR) until the entire submission packet is received from the department (including the stock 0136 form).
+- Proposals are not "officially" received in the Office of Research (OR) until the entire submission packet, including the PI Certification, is received from the department through MyFunding.

-- The department is responsible for submission of the proposal to the sponsor.
-Please copy OR (email@example.com) on electronic submissions or provide a final copy if a hard copy is sent.
+- The department is responsible for submission of the proposal, including the signed Endorsement Letter provided by OR, to the sponsor once approved through MyFunding.
+Please copy OR (firstname.lastname@example.org) on electronic submissions.
+Please upload the final copy of the submission sent to the sponsor to MyFunding, especially if a hard copy is sent to the sponsor.

 *Subject to sponsor requirements and/or OR procedure changes

-If it is unclear at the proposal stage whether the funding will come to the University in the form of grant or a contract – who should I work with at the Office of Research and why? *Subject to sponsor requirements and/or OR procedure changes.
+If it is unclear at the proposal stage whether the funding will come to the University in the form of grant or a contract – whom should I work with at the Office of Research and why?

 Once the proposal is submitted, the sponsor will evaluate your proposal and consider whether or not it will fund your work.
 If the sponsor is interested in funding your project, you will enter into “negotiations” regarding the scope and price of the agreement.
 This will usually involve several rounds of discussions with the funding agency.
 This is called the Pre-Award Revisions stage.